zengbing15/lumos_doc/docs/preparation/createaccount.md

 The following elements of an account are useful during the development:

-- Private key
+- Address

 - Lock script args

-- Address
+- Private key

 - CKB capacity

-This guide will prepare a CKB account with CKB capacity that is required during the development process.
+  **Note**: To perform transaction actions like transferring CKB to other accounts, generating tokens, the account must have enough CKB capacity.
+The minimum CKB capacity requirement is 61 CKB (6100000000n) for one common transaction, and 102 CKB (10200000000n) for a DAO deposit transaction.

-The following methods are described in this guide:
+The following methods are described in this guide to prepare CKB accounts with CKB capacity that are required during the development process:

 - Create an account by using ckb-cli.
 - Get the private key of the account.